jonasbn/perl-critic-policy-inputoutput-prohibithighprecedentlogicaloperatorerrorhandling/README.md

 # LICENSE AND COPYRIGHT

-Perl::Critic::Policy::InputOutput::ProhibitLogicalOperatorErrorHandling is (C) by jonasbn 2019
+Perl::Critic::Policy::InputOutput::ProhibitHighPrecedentLogicalOperatorErrorHandling is (C) by jonasbn 2019

-Perl::Critic::Policy::InputOutput::ProhibitLogicalOperatorErrorHandling is released under the Artistic License 2.0
+Perl::Critic::Policy::InputOutput::ProhibitHighPrecedentLogicalOperatorErrorHandling is released under the Artistic License 2.0

 Please see the LICENSE file included with the distribution of this module